dreamcatcher-tech/network/Inbox/2023-01-02 1541 Sync Complex Generation from Pulses.md

 ### Mocking the complex during storybooking
 Rapid mocking could be done by crafting a plain json object and then creating a mock Complex class out of it.
 We could use the pulse updating tools directly for things like `setState` and for updating the network slice, and then generate a complex object from this.
 Preferably actual chains would be used to create disposable temporary chains, then make a Crisp out of that.

+### Recursive baking
+Calling `bake()` at the top level causes all below to bake too.
+The last bake result is held in a cache for all non-hamt objects.
+All

+## Actions deep in the App
+If each node in the Crisp could walk up to its parent, then a path to root could be discovered.
+The engine could then be asked for the actions at that path, at a given approot hash, then functions mapped back and returned to the caller.
+It could use context, rather than passing down actions that modify each Crisp: `useActions( crisp )` which gets the engine from context, then walks a path to root.

+## Using the Pulse raw
+Making a second layer that produces Crisps is annoying - the Pulse should be able to be passed in raw and used.
+The only different to a Crisp is that the network is represented synchronously, and

+?
+Could the state tree be the Crisp ?